Nelson-Atkins Museum of Art: American

+Modern

+This collection covers artistic work produced from the 1860s -1970s, including work of Cubism, Expressionism, Fauvism, Dada, Surrealism, Bauhaus and Abstract Expressionism.
+Pieces include works from Pablo Picasso, Jackson Pollock, Ernst Barlach, Max Beckmann, Joseph Cornell, Juan Gris, Ernst Ludwig Kirchner, Paul Klee, Jacques Lipchitz, Roberto Matta Echaurren, Joan Miró, Ben Nicholson, Emil Nolde, Yves Tanguy, Willem de Kooning, Philip Guston, Grace Hartigan, Robert Motherwell, Constantin Brancusi, Alexander Calder, Alberto Giacometti, Henry Moore, Marcel Duchamp, Adolph Gottlieb, and Man Ray.
+The museum has thanked the Friends of Art group in Kansas City, the Hall Family Foundation, donations from other individuals, and companies (like Commerce Bank and Trust) for helping to acquire the art.

 Photography

 The Photography galleries in the Bloch Building display a survey of the creative history of the medium from daguerreotypes to 21st-century processes.
 New installations are presented about three times a year.
+The museum also houses the oldest known photo of slaves in the US, taken in 1850 by an unknown artist and is believed to have been taken in Georgia.

 In 2006, Hallmark Cards chairman Donald J. Hall, Sr. donated to the museum the entire Hallmark Photographic Collection, spanning the history of photography from 1839 to the present day.
 It is primarily American in focus, and includes works from photographers such as Southworth & Hawes, Carleton Watkins, Timothy O'Sullivan, Alvin Langdon Coburn, Alfred Stieglitz, Dorothea Lange, Homer Page, Harry Callahan, Lee Friedlander, Andy Warhol, Todd Webb, and Cindy Sherman, among others.